sure-trust/G4_Autocad/Course Report/vinay krishna course report.md

 ## Name: vinay krishna

-## Qualifications: 4th year Btech pursing
+## Qualifications: 4th year Btech pursuing

-Welcome to the course report for the AutoCad & Solidworks!
+Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project